 If you click "Yes", you will be redirected to www.hapag-lloyd.cn, our performance-optimized site for Mainland China, which provides the same content as www.hapag-lloyd.com.

 如果点击"是"，您将直接跳转至赫伯罗特中文网 www.hapag-lloyd.cn, 这是我们专为中国大陆优化的网站，与 www.hapag-lloyd.com 网站内容一致.

 Hapag-Lloyd calculates carbon emissions for all owned and chartered container vessels by using the methodology developed by Clean Cargo.
-The CO2 as well as SOx emission data have been verified by DNV GL.
-For further information please read the pdf-document from March 6th, 2020 below.
+The CO2 as well as SOx emission data have been verified by DNV.
+For further information please read our verification statement below.

 Since 1997 all our new ships receive an Environmental Passports for highest environmental standards.
 It will be issued for measures carried out voluntarily which help to improve maritime environmental protection.

 Hapag-Lloyd has qualified its fleet in accordance with IMO’s Energy Efficiency Design Index (EEDI), the Ship Energy Efficiency Management Plan (SEEMP) and the corresponding International Energy Efficiency Certificate (IEEC).